 Our Review

 For Floridians with high-end appliances, consider First American Home Warranty for your home protection.
-It offers up to $7,000 in appliance coverage, the highest in this review.
-Plus, it doesn’t cap coverage limits for most systems, including heating, cooling, and plumbing.
-This means you won’t have to worry about hitting a coverage limit if a major breakdown occurs, a benefit for Florida homeowners with expansive homes or complex HVAC systems.
-Its First American Advantage upgrade is also a unique perk, as it covers items damaged due to poor installation or faulty modifications—something not often found in the home warranty industry.
+The company offers up to $7,000 in appliance coverage—the highest amount in this review.
+Plus, First American doesn’t cap coverage limits for most systems, including your home’s heating, cooling, and plumbing.
+This means you won’t have to worry about hitting a coverage limit if a major breakdown occurs, a benefit for Florida homeowners with large homes or complex HVAC systems.
+The First American Advantage upgrade is also a unique perk that covers items damaged due to poor installation or faulty modifications.
+Companies typically exclude these conditions from home warranty coverage.

 However, if you’re only looking to cover appliances or systems, note that First American doesn’t offer separate plans for those options.
 Additionally, its Starter Plan doesn’t cover air conditioning, water heaters, or laundry appliances.
-You can add AC coverage as an add-on, but for water heaters and laundry appliances, you’ll need to upgrade to a higher-tier plan.
+You can add AC coverage as an add-on, but you’ll need to upgrade to a higher-tier plan for water heater and laundry appliance protection.

 Best Technician Flexibility